Aircloak/aircloak/air/docs/content/datastores.md

 - Complex types (structs and arrays) are not supported.
-- Because there is no native data type for intervals in Impala, using them as standalone expressions (in `SELECT`, `WHERE`, etc.) results in an error.
+- Because there is no native data type for intervals in Impala, interval literals may only appear when adding or subtracting timestamps.
-  Intervals may only appear when adding or subtracting timestamps.
+  Using intervals as standalone expressions (in `SELECT`, `WHERE`, etc.) results in an error.